-On January 1, 2017, the Office established its website at https://www.idfpr.com/CCICO/.
+On January 1, 2017, the Office established its website at https://idfpr.illinois.gov/ccico/.
 This website is accessible from the Department's Division of Real Estate website in addition to being independently accessible.
 Among its other content, the website contains an inquiry form for use by persons seeking information from the Office.
 The inquiry form is a useful tool for collecting complete contact and geographic information pertaining to those seeking information from the Ombudsperson.

-During the period beginning July 1, 2020, and ending August 31, 2021, the Ombudsperson received 242 written inquiries.
-Of the persons submitting inquiries, 155 provided their address and all identified their "status" (attorney, board member, property manager, unit owner or "other").
-The overwhelming majority of the total number (242) of individuals submitting inquiries (87%) were unit owners, while only 19 (approximately 8%) identified themselves as board members.
-Among those who submitted written inquiries, only 155 (64%) identified the municipality within which they resided.
-Of these, 66 (43%) of the persons providing geographic information lived or owned a unit in an association within the City of Chicago; 35 (22%) of the persons submitting providing geographic information lived or owned a unit in an association in Cook County outside the City of Chicago.
+During the period beginning July 1, 2021, and ending August 31, 2022, the Ombudsperson received 313 written inquiries.
+Of the persons submitting inquiries, 234 provided their address and all identified their "status" (attorney, board member, property manager, unit owner or "other").
+The overwhelming majority (285) of the total number of individuals submitting inquiries (91%) were unit owners, while only 14 (approximately 4%) identified themselves as board members.
+Among those who submitted written inquiries and provided their municipality of residence, 87 (37%) of the persons providing geographic information lived or owned a unit in an association within the City of Chicago; 74 (32%) of the persons submitting providing geographic information lived or owned a unit in an association in Cook County outside the City of Chicago.
 The following is a breakdown by county of the number of inquiries received from individuals providing an address and residing outside of the City of Chicago and Cook County: